-After completion, the forms should be mailed to the RRB's headquarters in Chicago by the 7th day of the illness or injury for which benefits are claimed.
-After the RRB receives the application and statement of sickness and determines eligibility, biweekly claim forms are mailed to the claimant for completion and return to an RRB field office for processing.
+After completion, the forms should be mailed to the RRB's headquarters in Chicago.
+They must be received by the RRB within 10 days of the first day for which the employee wants to claim benefits.
+Once received, the RRB processes the application (with statement of sickness) to determine eligibility.
+Biweekly claim forms are then made available online, and also mailed to the claimant.
+Those choosing to file the paper claim received by mail should return the completed form to RRB headquarters for processing.
+Employees who have already established a Benefit Online Services account at RRB.gov can log in to conveniently file sickness claims online.
+Instructions for establishing an online account are available by visiting Benefit Online Services and then clicking on the link for requesting a Password Request Code (PRC).The agency automatically mails a PRC to any employee without an online account who files a paper application for unemployment or sickness benefits.

-Employees with RRB online accounts can complete claim forms electronically by visiting the Benefit Online Services section of www.rrb.gov.
-Instructions for establishing an online account are available by clicking on the link for requesting a Password Request Code (PRC) in that same section.
-For security purposes, first-time users must apply for a PRC.
-The agency automatically mails a PRC to any employee who files a paper application for unemployment or sickness benefits.
-If an individual has not received a PRC, they can request one by clicking the appropriate box on the home page.
-The claim forms must be received at the RRB within 30 days of the last day of the claim period, or within 30 days of the date the claim form was mailed to the claimant or made available online, whichever is later.
+Claim forms must be received at the RRB within 30 days of the last day of the claim period, or within 30 days of the date the claim form was mailed to the claimant or made available online, whichever is later.
 Benefits may be lost if an application or claim is filed late.
+Also, once an individual submits a claim online, all subsequent claim forms will be made available online only, and will no longer be mailed.

-Claimants are reminded that while claim forms for sickness benefits can be submitted online, applications must be returned to the RRB by mail.
-Doctors' statements of sickness can be submitted by mail or fax (faxes must include cover sheet from doctor's office).
+- While claim forms for sickness benefits can be submitted online, applications must be returned to the RRB by mail. - Doctors' statements of sickness can be submitted by mail or fax (faxes must include cover sheet from doctor's office). - In order to prevent a delay in processing applications/claims, employees are advised against sending any sickness benefit forms to the RRB in Chicago via certified mail.